jcaw/sound-cues.el/README.md

 <h1 align=center>sound-cues.el</h1>

+<p align=center>Play sound cues to tell the user when things happen.</p>

+---

 ## Introduction

-Make Emacs play sound cues to tell the user when things happen.
+This is a small tool designed to add audio feedback to Emacs.

 Sound cues can be attached to any function.
 Want to know when another package completes a slow, asynchronous function?
 Just attach a sound cue to that function.
 Want to know when it completes a background process?
 Add a sound cue to the callback function.